Three young students hang out on their college campus.

 Table of contents

-Tips for requesting a credit limit increase as a student
+Tips for requesting a student credit card limit increase

-So, just like when you first applied for your student credit card, the card issuer wants to know how likely (and capable) you are to repay the money they lend you.
+• So, just like when you first applied for your student credit card, the card issuer wants to know how likely (and capable) you are to repay the money they lend you.
 Your credit card company may use your income, usage behavior (age of account, spending, and payments), and credit score, among other things.
-So how can you set yourself up for a credit limit increase as a student?
+So here’s how:

 How to prepare for a credit line increase request